vercel/next.js/docs/guides/building-forms.md

 JavaScript validation with Regular Expressions uses the `pattern` attribute.
 A regular expression (commonly known as regex) is an object that describes a pattern of characters.
 The class `RegExp` represents regular expressions.
 Both the `String` and `RegExp` formulate methods that perform robust pattern-matching and search-and-replace functions on text.

-Regex is a challenging concept, and at this point, you need not to learn it extensively.

 This was a quick recap of setting up web forms in HTML.

 > To learn more about HTML forms, check out the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Forms).